-Sending and receiving Bitcoin is easy when you know how, but because Bitcoin is digital and valuable, sending and receiving it can be nerve-wracking, especially if you’ve never done it before.
+Sending and receiving Bitcoin is easy when you know how.
+Because Bitcoin is digital and valuable, however, it makes transacting BTC a little nerve-wracking, especially if you’ve never done it before.

 Bitcoin is the future of money, and the programs to be built on it will become the infrastructure of the financial world.

 However, right now it can be a little bit clunky and technical to send Bitcoin.
 And receiving it isn’t much easier, especially if you’re not a techy.